YunusKaptan/YunusKaptan/README.md

 September 2018 - June 2019

-## Vistula University
+## Bachelor of Computer Science || 2018 - Present

-Bachelor of Science in Computer Science 2019 - present
+Actively participated in lessons and continue to do so with excellent grades.
+Also part of Google Students Developer Club where organizes software development events.